Kolektivo/kolektivo-dapp/DEVELOPMENT.md

 This is how the flow works:

 - Cloudflare CRON job runs every minute.
 This doesn't have to be Cloudflare, just some service that can call a GitHub action every minute.
+- The CRON job calls the GitHub action using a git personal access token (PAT) having "Workflow Action" rights.
-This is the current code in cloudflare:
+- Following is the CRON job code in cloudflare.
+Replace "PAT" with the git PAT.

     ```
     export default {